Graduate Department of Modern Languages and Linguistics

 Please see the departmental Graduate Studies Handbook available on the Department's website for further details.

-The PhD examination in the Linguistics track will consist of three sections to be determined in consultation with the major professor.
+The PhD examination in the Hispanic Linguistics track will consist of three sections to be determined in consultation with the major professor.
 Possible areas include Formal Linguistics, Applied Linguistics, Second Language Acquisition, and Dissertation Topic.
 The examination questions will be based on reading lists and coursework.
 The exam format is to be determined by the major professor and will either be an in-class written exam or a take-home written exam.
 The in-class exam is a 12-hour examination consisting of four hours on three separate days during the course of a week.
 Questions should be written in consultation with all faculty members with expertise in the area.
 Questions will be specific in nature and may include identifications, essays, problem-solving questions, etc. The use of a dictionary is not permitted during the in-class exam.
 Each take-home exam will be completed over the course of a seven-day week.
 All three take-home exams must be taken within a one-month period.
 If parts of the exam are considered marginal, the student's PhD exam committee will decide if an oral defense in those areas is appropriate.

 Please see the departmental Graduate Studies Handbook available on the Department's website for further details.